 - The party committee does not use funds designated by a donor for a particular candidate; and

-- A payment from a state or local candidate to help pay for the materials does not exceed his or her share of the expenses.
+- A payment from a state or local candidate committee to help pay for the materials does not exceed the candidate committee's share of the expenses.

 Slate cards and sample ballots